feschber/lan-mouse/README.md

 Gnome unfortunately does not support this protocol and [likely won't ever support it](https://gitlab.gnome.org/GNOME/gnome-shell/-/issues/1141).

-So there is currently no way of doing this in Wayland, aside from a custom Gnome-Shell extension, which is not a very elegant solution.

-This is to be looked into in the future.

 ~In order for layershell surfaces to be able to lock the pointer using the pointer\_constraints protocol [this patch](https://github.com/swaywm/sway/pull/7178) needs to be applied to sway.~
 (this works natively on sway versions >= 1.8)